MaciejDanko/UndercountMigScores/helpfiles/BilateralModel.md

 $$

 where $M\left(X_y\rightarrow Y_{c,y}, X_y\right)$ is the immigration flow to country $X$ from country $Y_c$ reported by country $X$ in year $y$, $M\left(X_y\rightarrow Y_{c,y}, Y_{c,y}\right)$ is the migration flow to country $X$ from country $Y_c$ reported by country $Y_c$ in year $y$,

-Because, bilateral migration for some years are missing a simple interpolation (spline) and extrapolation (weighted mean of last observations) for tails was used.

 There are two main disadvantages of the constructed undercounting measure: